Go beyond Excel for project management

 Let's say you've been tracking a project in a spreadsheet.
 This project has a task that can't start until a different project produces a specific deliverable.
 That deliverable is scheduled to be done on June 18th.
 It's now June 25th, and you're still waiting for it.
 How long will it take you to update your spreadsheet with a new date for the task that depends on that deliverable?
 Maybe not long if the task is near the end of the project, but what if it's near the beginning?
 And what if your project has well over 50 tasks?
 Over 100 tasks?

-Project 2007 can help you quickly adjust your project schedule and resource assignments with its dynamic scheduling engine.
+Project can help you quickly adjust your project schedule and resource assignments with its dynamic scheduling engine.
 It handles a date change and its effects seamlessly, accounting for all dependencies, deliverables, and resource assignments.
-Not only does it automatically recalculate the schedule, but Project 2007 also highlights the dates it changed, so that you can quickly see the effect of each schedule shift.
+Not only does it automatically recalculate the schedule, but Project also highlights the dates it changed so that you can quickly see the effect of each schedule shift.

 Use flexible reporting methods

-With Project 2007, you can quickly generate a visual report using a template that exports the data to a PivotTable in Excel or a PivotDiagram in Microsoft Office Visio Professional 2007.
-You can choose which fields you want to highlight in the report, including any custom fields you have set up for your project, and present a clean, concise report for your meeting with management.
+With Project, you can quickly generate a visual report that uses a template that exports the data to a PivotDiagram in Microsoft Visio Professional.
+You can choose which fields that you want to highlight in the report, including any custom fields that you have set up for your project, and present a clean, concise report for your meeting with management.

 Integrate with Excel